 Golden and crispy outside with gooey, melted cheese and sweet strawberry preserves inside, this Strawberry Grilled Cheese sandwich recipe tastes like a fresh cheese danish.

-Grilled cheese, the iconic American sandwich, is a favorite of most kids growing up and never stops being comfort food, even to adults.
+Grilled cheese, the iconic American sandwich, is a favorite of most kids growing up.
+It never stops being comfort food, even to adults.

-As my sister and I would greedily scarf down our sandwiches and soup, my mom would enjoy grilled cheese of a different kind: a much more grown-up version, usually with a sweet flair.
+As my sister and I would greedily scarf down our sandwiches and soup, my mom would enjoy grilled cheese of a different kind.
+It was a much more grown-up version, usually with a sweet flair.

-More often than not, she made a sweet version, spread with jam and sometimes sprinkled with a light dusting of powdered sugar.
-My sis and I disliked such concoctions that were so unlike the grilled cheese that we were used to.
+More often than not, she made a sweet version of grilled cheese, spread with jam and sometimes sprinkled with a light dusting of powdered sugar.
+My sis and I disliked any such concoctions that were so unlike the grilled cheese that we were used to.

 Nowadays I enjoy mixing it up, giving grilled cheese a bit of a grown-up makeover or unexpected twist.
 Sometimes I make a much healthier version of my favorite calzone, adding veggies like spinach, onion, and garlic.
 Other times I keep it slightly sweet and very simple using classic flavor combos like cranberries, nuts, and cheese.

 Strawberry Grilled Cheese Recipe

 With this Strawberry Grilled Cheese, I took a cue from my mom and went with her favorite: strawberry jam and cheese, with a sprinkling of powdered sugar.

 This sandwich tastes like a cheese danish; a fresh, piping hot, lovely cheese danish.

 - Good-quality balsamic vinegar